 Behavioral and Social Attributes: Candidates must understand the legal and ethical aspects of the practice of medicine and function within the guidelines established by the law and by the ethical standards of the PA profession.
 They must be able to relate to patients and their families, colleagues, and other members of the healthcare team with courtesy, maturity, and respect for the dignity of individuals.
-This requires that they place the welfare of their patients first and demonstrate honesty, integrity, dedication, compassion and nondiscrimination in their care.
-They must always demonstrate the emotional stability to exercise good judgment and carry out prompt completion of all the responsibilities attendant to the diagnosis and care of their patients in a sensitive and effective manner.
-This sensitivity includes self-examination of personal attitudes, perceptions, and stereotypes to avoid negative impact on relationships and patient care.
+This requires that they place the welfare of their patients foremost, and demonstrate honesty, integrity, dedication, compassion and nondiscrimination in the care of their patients.
+They must at all times demonstrate the emotional stability to be able to exercise good judgment and carry out prompt completion of all the responsibilities attendant to the diagnosis and care of their patients in a sensitive and effective manner.
+This sensitivity includes self-examination of personal attitudes, perceptions, and stereotypes in order to avoid potential negative impact on relationships and patient care.
 Applicants must be able to adapt to changing environments, display flexibility and professional responsibility to their patients, and to learn to function in an environment of uncertainty, in which changes may occur rapidly and without warning.
 A candidate must be able to accept criticism and respond by modifying their behavior.
 All these personal qualities will be assessed during the admissions and educational process.

-Functions, Tasks, and Technical Procedures
+Functions, Tasks and Technical Procedures